bookofproofs/bookofproofs.github.io/_sources/history/16th-century/dee.md

 ### Mathematical Profile (Excerpt):
 * Roland Dee dealt in textiles and, in addition, was a gentleman sewer at the court of Henry VIII.
-* John Dee's mother was Jane Wild.
-* Jane married Roland when she was fifteen years of age and, three years later, John (who was their first and only child) was born.
 * John was educated at a school in Chelmsford in Essex from 1535, then entered St. John's College, Cambridge in November of 1542.
 * One would not expect a modern astronomer to say "observations of the heavenly influences" but Dee, in common with the general practice in his time, believed in astrology.
 * However, Dee sought a scientific explanation for the reasons that the positions of the planets at the moment of a person's birth would affect their future.